 A gathering of organizations and groups working to stop partner abuse.
 Distributors of the “Rough Love” video and teaching guide.

-AN INTERVIEW WITH SARAH DESSEN
+A CONVERSATION WITH SARAH DESSEN

 How did you get started writing young adult fiction?